thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 Ruby does allow dynamic use of mixins using the `extend` method.
 This technique does work, but it has its own complications.
 Extending an object's type dynamically in this way dilutes the meaning of the word "type," making it harder to understand what an object is.
+Additionally, using runtime `extend` can lead to performance issues in some Ruby implementations.

 ## Single Table Inheritance